mathbarc/mathbarc.github.io/_posts/2023-01-06-mlops_with_mlflow.md

 - **Exploratory data analysis:** In this step data scientists analyse the dataset to comprehand the problem and acess the viability of the solution;
 - **Data preparation:** At this point the data is cleaned, organized and annotated;
 - **Model training:** The organized dataset is divided into a training set and test set.
 Different models are created and trained on the data to extract its patterns and aftwards the test set is used to assure generalization of the models;
+- **Model governance:** When a model reaches the quality standard desired its performance and files are logged to a governance tool which is responsible to manage the model's versions and life cicle;
-- **Model serving:** When a model reaches the quality standard desired it is moved to production where it will be used to infer new data;
+- **Model serving:** Using the governance tool the trained version of the model is selected to go to the operation environment where it will be used to infer new data;
 - **Monitoring:** To garantee that the model keeps making decisions on the same quality desired on the training step, it is necessary to log results data and setup a feedback process from the users of this model.
 New data that performs badly is separated to integrate the dataset for new model training iterations.

 # Maturity levels of MLOps processes